emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 The GCM-SST tag_length SHOULD NOT be smaller than 4 bytes and cannot be larger than 16 bytes.
 For short tags of length t < 128 - log2(n + m + 1) bits, the worst-case forgery probability is bounded by ≈ 2<sup>-t</sup> {{Nyberg}}.
 With the constraints listed in {{instances}}, n + m + 1 < 2<sup>33</sup> 128-bit blocks, and tags of length up to 95 bits therefore have an almost perfect security level.
 This is significantly better than GCM where the security level is only t – log2(n + m + 1) bits {{GCM}}.
 As one can note, for 128-bit tags and long messages, the forgery probability is not close to ideal and similar to GCM {{GCM}}.
 If tag verification fails, the plaintext and expected_tag MUST NOT be given as output.
 The full_tag in GCM-SST does not depend on the tag length.
 An application can make the tag dependent on the tag length by including tag_length in the nonces.

-The GCM-SST tag_length SHOULD NOT be smaller than 4 bytes and cannot be larger than 16 bytes.
-For short tags, the worst-case forgery probability is bounded by ≈ 2<sup>-t</sup> where t is the tag length in bits {{Nyberg}} as long as the lengths of the plaintext P and the associated data A are bounded.
-This is significantly better than GCM.
-For 128-bit tags and long messages, the forgery probability is not close to ideal and similar to GCM {{GCM}}.
-If tag verification fails, the plaintext and expected_tag MUST NOT be given as output.
-The full_tag in GCM-SST does not depend on the tag length.
-An application can make the tag dependent on the tag length by including tag_length in the nonces.

 The confidentiality offered by AES-GCM-SST against passive attackers is equal to AES-GCM {{GCM}} and given by the birthday bound.
 The maximum size of the plaintext (P_MAX) has been adjusted from GCM {{RFC5116}} as there is now three subkeys instead of two.

 For the AES-GCM-SST algorithms in {{iana-algs}} the worst-case forgery probability is bounded by ≈ 2<sup>-t</sup> where t is the tag length in bits {{Nyberg}}.
 This is true for all allowed plaintext and associated data lengths.
 The maximum size of the associated data (A_MAX) has been lowered from GCM {{RFC5116}} to enable forgery probability close to ideal for 80-bit tags even with maximum size plaintexts and associated data.
 Just like {{RFC5116}} AES-GCM-SST only allows 96-bit nonces.